infracost/infracost/CONTRIBUTING.md

 We distinguish the **price** of a resource from its **cost**.
 Price is the per-unit price advertised by a cloud vendor.
 The cost of a resource is calculated by multiplying its price by its usage.
 For example, an EC2 instance might be priced at $0.02 per hour, and if run for 100 hours (its usage), it'll cost $2.00.
 When adding resources to Infracost, we can always show their price, but if the resource has a usage-based cost component, we can't show its cost.
 To solve this problem, new resources in Infracost go through two levels of support:

 #### Level 1 support
 You can add all price components for the resource, even ones that are usage-based, so the price column in the table output is always populated.
 The hourly and monthly cost for these components will show `-` as illustrated in the following output for AWS Lambda.
 Once this is done, please send a pull-request to this repo so someone can review/merge it.
+Try to re-use relevant costComponents from other resources where applicable, e.g. notice how the `newElasticacheResource` function is used in [aws_elasticache_cluster](https://github.com/infracost/infracost/blob/master/internal/providers/terraform/aws/elasticache_cluster.go) and [aws_elasticache_replication_group](https://github.com/infracost/infracost/blob/master/internal/providers/terraform/aws/elasticache_replication_group.go).

 Please use [this pull request description](https://github.com/infracost/infracost/pull/91) as a guide on the level of details to include in your PR, including required integration tests.

   ```
   NAME                                        MONTHLY QTY  UNIT         PRICE   HOURLY COST  MONTHLY COST